pkorivi/model_car/catkin_ws_user/src/motion_planner/README.md

 ### Launching the Planner
 * compile the above mentioned dependencies and the motion planner packages.
-* `roslaunch motion_planner planner.launch` launches all the required packages - route_planner. motion_planner and controller.
+* `roslaunch motion_planner planner.launch` launches all the required packages - route_planner, motion_planner and controller.
 They can be launched individually also.

+#### Tip
+It may not possible to install networkx on model car, in this situation please install on your local PC and launch `route_planner` from local PC and `motion_planner and fub_controller` on modelcar.

 ### Executing the plan
 * route_planner reads the rndf information from the provided rndf file and constructs the graph.